Roger Federer: Serena Williams 'Went Too Far' with Umpire at 2018 US Open

 Roger Federer: Serena Williams 'Went Too Far' with Umpire at 2018 US OpenNovember 5, 2018

-Roger Federer has said he thinks fellow tennis legend Serena Williams "went too far" in her controversial criticism of the umpire in the 2018 U.S. Open final.
+Roger Federer said he thinks fellow tennis legend Serena Williams "went too far" in her controversial criticism of the umpire in the 2018 U.S. Open final.

-Williams was involved in an angry exchange with Carlos Ramos during the match against Naomi Osaka, with the match official issuing her with three code violations for receiving in-match coaching, smashing her racket and verbal abuse.
+Williams was involved in an angry exchange with Carlos Ramos during the match against Naomi Osaka, with the official issuing her three code violations for receiving in-match coaching, smashing her racket and verbal abuse.

 Speaking to the Sunday Times (h/t Alan Dawson of Business Insider), Federer said he felt Williams overstepped the mark in how she conducted herself.

-"She went too far," said the Swiss.
+"She went too far," the Swiss said.
 "She should have walked earlier.
 It's a little bit excusable.
 The umpire maybe should not have pushed her there.
-It's unfortunate, but an incredible case study."
+It's unfortunate but an incredible case study."

-During the final—which Williams eventually lost 6-2, 6-4 to Osaka—Ramos interpreted a gesture from Patrick Mouratoglou as coaching and penalised the 37-year-old; per BBC Sport, Mouratoglou, Williams' coach, admitted after the match that he was providing advice to the player.
+During the final—which Osaka won 6-2, 6-4—Ramos interpreted a gesture from Patrick Mouratoglou as coaching and penalised the 37-year-old; per BBC Sport, Mouratoglou acknowledged after the match that he was providing advice to Williams.

-Williams said to Ramos that she would "never cheat" before another violation for smashing her racket prompted the 23-time Grand Slam champion to call Ramos "a liar" and "a thief."
-That then resulted in the umpire penalising her with a game, setting up four match points.
+Williams told Ramos she would "never cheat" before she was issued another violation for smashing her racket, which also cost her a point and prompted the 23-time Grand Slam champion to call Ramos "a liar" and "a thief."
+That resulted in the umpire penalising her with a game, which gave Osaka a 5-3 lead in the second set.

-Following the match, Williams then said Ramos' actions were sexist.
+Following the match, Williams said Ramos' actions were sexist.
 "He's never taken a game from a man because they said 'thief,'" she said, per BBC Sport.
 "But I've seen other men call other umpires several things.
 I'm here fighting for women's rights and for women's equality and for all kinds of stuff."

-After the match, supporters inside Arthur Ashe Stadium made their feelings on the issue clear:
+After the match, supporters inside Arthur Ashe Stadium made their feelings clear:

 ESPN @espn